saurabhpro/JAVA/JavaCon/Java8Lambda/src/main/resources/MethodReference.md

 There are four types of method references:

-- A method reference to a static method.
+1. **A method reference to a static method.**
     - `(args) -> Class.staticMethod(args)` can be converted to
     - `Class::staticMethod`
     - Where ever we can pass a lambda expression that just calls a static method, we can use a method reference.
     -
-- A method reference to an instance method of an object of a particular type.
+2. **A method reference to an instance method of an object of a particular type.**
     - `(obj, args) -> obj.instanceMethod(args)` can be converted to
     - `ObjectType::instanceMethod`

     - an instance of the object is the parameter of the lambda expression, and we form the reference to the instance method with the type of the instance.

-      Here's another example where we pass two arguments to the method reference.

-      Java has a Function interface that takes one parameter, a BiFunction that takes two parameters, but there's no TriFunction that takes three parameters, so let's make one:
+    - Java has a Function interface that takes one parameter, a BiFunction that takes two parameters, but there's no TriFunction that takes three parameters, so let's make one: [Click Here](../java/pluralsight/util/Function/methodReference/instanceEx)

-- A method reference to an instance method of an existing object.
+3. **A method reference to an instance method of an existing object.**
     - `(args) -> obj.instanceMethod(args)` to
     - `obj::instanceMethod`

-- A method reference to a constructor.
+4. **A method reference to a constructor.**
     - `(args) -> new ClassName(args)` to
     - `ClassName:: new`
-    - If the constructor takes no arguments, a Supplier will do the job: [Click Here](../java/pluralsight/util/Function/methodReference/constructor/WithoutArgument.java)
+    - If the constructor takes no arguments, a Supplier will do the job: [Click Here](pluralsight/util/Function/methodReference/constructorEx/WithoutArgument.java)
     - If the constructor takes an argument, we can use the Function interface.
-For example:
-    - If the constructor takes two arguments, we use the BiFunction interface:
+If the constructor takes two arguments, we use the BiFunction interface: [Click Here](pluralsight/util/Function/methodReference/constructorEx/WithArgument.java)
-    -